 The trouble with conventional wisdom is that it leads to a life that’s, well, conventional.

-My Writing Life: The Beginning or “How to Bore Your Reader and Send Them Fleeing to a Better Blog” By Sherry Siska So, somewhere along about 1993, while working in marketing for a fiber optics company, I rekindled my interest in writing.
+By Sherry Siska So, somewhere along about 1993, while working in marketing for a fiber optics company, I rekindled my interest in writing.
 One of my colleagues had earned her Master’s degree in writing and wrote lots of short stories and such.
 She convinced me to attend a conference at a local college.
 Writing a […]

 By Sherry Siska Bestselling author Maggie Warrell gives great advice on getting what you want in her post “Don’t Assume.
 Ask.”.
 Cory Galbraith provides a fascinating look at John Ruskin, an English writer, industrial age critic, and advocate for a return to a simpler way of life in his LinkedIn post: “New Ways of […]